AurelWeinhold/nvim/readme.md

 - quicker saving on `<leader>w`
 - yanking to the system clipboard using `<C-c>` in normal and visual mode
 - quickly move between splits by replacing the `<C-W>` with just `<Ctl>`

+## TODO
+- configure statusline
+- unify jdtls and regular lsp config, or at least extract the mappings
+- work on the jdtls setup - do we need to specify a workspace?
+- replace vimtex with LSP?
+- `<C-n/p>` not using cmp but built-in word completion